 These hovering weapons platforms provide heavy fire support for the invaders and are capable of shrugging off all but the heaviest attacks.
 Seemingly unarmed at first glance, they can rapidly transform to bring their many weapons to bear on an unfortunate target.

-Transforming Mecha: They can transform between a nigh-invulnerable but unarmed disc form and a vulnerable but heavily-armed floating insect-bot form.
+- Transforming Mecha: They can transform between a nigh-invulnerable but unarmed disc form and a vulnerable but heavily-armed floating insect-bot form.
 If they take a hit while in attack form, they instantly flip back to disc form.

 Small hovering drones, these accompany and provide support to the invaders' mechanical assets.
 Though their primary function is to repair, they also bear small energy weapons for self-defense and a self-destruct system to prevent capture.

-Shoot the Medic First: Unless you want them to patch up the Cyberdisk or Sectopod they usually accompany, you'd better shoot them first.
+- Shoot the Medic First: Unless you want them to patch up the Cyberdisc or Sectopod they usually accompany, you'd better shoot them first.